Epigenetic clock: History

 The personal story behind the discovery was featured in Nature.
 The age estimator was developed using 8,000 samples from 82 Illumina DNA methylation array datasets, encompassing 51 healthy tissues and cell types.
 The major innovation of Horvath's epigenetic clock lies in its wide applicability: the same set of 353 CpGs and the same prediction algorithm is used irrespective of the DNA source within the organism, i.e. it does not require any adjustments or offsets.
 This property allows one to compare the ages of different areas of the human body using the same aging clock.
 Shortly afterwards, a derivation of Horvath's clock, the IEAA (Intrinsic Epigenetic Age Acceleration), an estimator based on the cellular composition of the blood, was developed.

-A second generation of epigenetic clocks emerged a few years later and improved on the first in age estimation.
+A second generation of DNA methylation clocks emerged a few years later and improved on the first in age estimation.
 This was thanks to the incorporation not only of epigenetic variants such as DNA methylation but also environmental variants such as smoking or chronological age.
 Among these clocks, the PhenoAge and GrimAge clocks stand out.
 PhenoAge is an epigenetic clock that takes chronological age into account, and GrimAge uses the mortality risks of age together with the smoking variant among others as a risk factor.
 Taking into account environmental variants allows GrimAge to outperform any other epigenetic clock in "predicting death".

-New age estimation tools have been developed continuously, which also facilitate the prognosis of certain diseases.